 Perfect for starting conversations with little ones about their own emotions.

 Readings must be done on a non-commercial basis and read verbatim with no additional content added.
 Please show the cover of the book, and where possible share on social media and tag Macmillan @MacmillanKidsUK, and please take the recordings down after four months.
-These permissions are in effect for 2021 until things get back to normal.
+These permissions are in effect until the end of April 2022.

 The Something by Rebecca Cobb